rx229/Projects/docs/index.md

 **Unsupervised Learning:**
 -	Clustering: Finding patterns and groupings in unlabeled data

-I have also added a section at the bottom for my **Data Visualisation** projects
+I have also added a section at the bottom for my **Data Visualisation** projects.

 -------------------------